christellejulias/intro-to-cnn/lesson-intro-to-image-classification-cnn.md

 - ✔ Image Restoration: to restore degraded images (antique black and white photos for eg.) using methods like inverse filtering, 🎞
 - ✔ Image Segmentation: to divide an image into "semantic/meaningful" parts according to the pixel distribution, using techniques like thresholding and edge detection, (eg. self-driving cars),
 - ✔ Image Compression: to reduce the file size through lossy or lossless methods,
-- ✔ Image Generation: it used GANs (Generative Adversarial Networks) to create new image or enhance existing ones,
+- ✔ Image Generation: it uses GANs (Generative Adversarial Networks) to create new image or enhance existing ones,
 - ✔ Morphological Processing: Alter image structures based on shape.